apiad/lovelaice/README.md

 > **NOTE**: Lovelaice will *always* require you to explicitly agree to run any code.
 Make sure that you understand what the code will do, otherwise there is no guarantee your computer won't suddenly grow a hand and slap you in the face, like, literally.

-You can also use Lovelaice in interactive mode just by typing `lovelaice` without a query.
-It will launch a conversation loop that you can close at any time with Ctrl+C.

 ## Features